 Recall tells us whether we are catching enough of the positive examples.

 If the recall drops over time, this indicates that our model has drifted away from true positives to false negatives, which are not suitable for business decisions.

 F-measure combines precision and recall into a single number using the harmonic mean of their values.
 If F-measure is changing along with accuracy, then this also indicates a model drift.

 ROC gives us the ability to look at one true positive against all other predictions made, which helps identify any classifier bias problems or changes in features causing false positives.
 It can be seen as an extension of precision and recall, but it has more information.

-Regularly retrain your models using new data to maintain accuracy and trustworthiness.
+Regularly retrain your models using new data to maintain accuracy

 While tracking performance matrics allows identifying concept drifts as early as possible, regular retraining proactively tries to eliminate such a situation.

 It may take a lot of time and resources to retrain your models constantly, but it is an investment that pays off in the long run.